KarMiles/polish-girl-painting/README.md

 </details>
 <br>

-Note: While the artist's Facebook account presented above was created as part of the Marketing Strategy in this project, the Footer on this site also refers to the oryginal artist's Instagram profile.
+Note: While the artist's Facebook account presented above was created as part of the Marketing Strategy in this project, the Footer on this site also refers to the original artist's Instagram profile.
 The Instagram profile is not part of this project and was not contributed to by the author of this document.

 **Email marketing**